Kodamthuruth

 Kodamthuruth is a village in Alappuzha district in the Indian state of Kerala.

 It is a panchayat, which comes under the Aroor Assembly constituency.

 Demographics

-Kodamthuruth is a town in the district of Alappuzha, Kerala.
-The Kodamthuruth town has a population of 21,295; of which 10,365 are males, while 10,930 are females as per a report released by Census India 2011.
+Kodamthuruth is a town in the Alappuzha district of Kerala.
+The population of Kodamthuruth town is 21,295.
+10,365 of them are males and 10,930 are females according to 2011 Census of India.

-The population of Children between the ages of 0-6 is 1,828, which is 8.58% of the total population of Kodamthuruth.
-In the town, the female sex ratio is 1,055 against the state average of 1,084.
-The child sex ratio in Kodamthuruth is around 1,036 compared to the Kerala state average of 964.
-The literacy rate of the town is 94.44%, higher than the state average of 94.00%.
-In Kodamthuruth, male literacy is around 97.25%, while female literacy rate is 91.78%.
+The population of children aged from 0-6 is 1,828 that is 8.58% of the total population of Kodamthuruth.
+In the town, 1,055 is the female sex ratio against the Kerala state average of 1,084.
+The child sex ratio in Kodamthuruth is almost 1,036 compared the state average of 964.
+The town's literacy rate is 94.44%, higher than the state average of 94.00%.
+In Kodamthuruth, male literacy is almost 97.25% and female literacy rate is 91.78%.

 Kodamthuruth has administration over 5,130 houses, to which it supplies basic amenities like water and sewer coverage.